 In fact, when I host non-vegans for Thanksgiving, I don't even mention that all the side dishes are vegan.
 They never know because the recipes are that good.
 All they know is that everything is delicious.

 Just like with other vegan holidays, many of the typical Thanksgiving dishes can easily be veganized by simply using a non-animal substitute.
 Mashed potatoes, for instance, are easy.
 You just trade in nondairy milk and butter, and you can use your grandma's recipe.

 Stuffed to the gills with homemade garlic mashed potatoes, green bean casserole, stuffing, sweet potato and pineapple casserole, and Tofurkey with mushroom gravy.

 You can look for rolls made without dairy products or check out my favorite vegan bread recipes, which I turned into an ebook.
 I love the whole wheat crescent rolls for Thanksgiving recipes.

 There are many dishes you can do in a semi-homemade Sandra Lee fashion, like looking for canned cranberries that have no gelatin and buying vegan gravy.
 Most stuffings are already vegan, so as long as you don't stuff them into any body cavities, you can use them as is.
-There are even vegan creamy vegan soups, so you can substitute them in traditional green bean casserole recipes with incredible results.
+There are even vegan creamy soups that you can substitute them in traditional green bean casserole recipes with incredible results.

 Food from scratch always tastes better, doesn't it?

 Depending on my time and motivation that year, I sometimes prefer to make everything myself, and that's what you can find on this page of vegan Thanksgiving recipes.

 The most important thing is to remember that your decision to change your eating habits has a positive impact on the animal kingdom, your body, and the world around you.
 If you need encouragement on remembering this while making your vegan Thanksgiving recipes, I put together some great tips on keeping a positive, healthy attitude focused on the most important part of Thanksgiving; family and friends.

 My husband's plate, loaded with garlic mashed potatoes, roasted beets, carrots, and Brussel's sprouts, sweet potato casserole, Tofurky, and mushroom gravy.